hmz777/Z-Blog/README.md

 The `Site` directory contains the compilation output of the `MarkdownCompiler` project `.html` and `.yml` files for every post.

+### Logic and Services
+- The `IBlogPostProcessorService` handles processing of html, yaml and json files.
+- The `ProcessPostAsync` and `ProcessPostMetadataAsync` processes posts and metadata files respectively.
+- The `ProcessPostsMetadataAsync` fetches the `Metadata.json` file and caches it in a global static variable named `GlobalVariables.YamlMetadata`.

+#### Pages
+- The `Blog` page has the `BlogPosts` components which renders all the posts by injecting the `IBlogPostProcessorService` service and fetching the `Metadata.json` file by calling `ProcessPostsMetadataAsync`.
+- The `Post` page renders a specific post by injecting `IBlogPostProcessorService` service and fetching the post related files by calling `ProcessPostAsync`.
+The files are deserialized to a [`BlogPostDocument`](https://github.com/hmz777/Z-Blog-Blazor-Wasm/blob/master/HMZ-Software/Models/BlogPostDocument.cs) type which has a `Markdown`, `html` and `Yaml` properties.

+#### Components
+The `BlogPost` component renders the blog post cards in the `Blog` page.
+The `ProjectCards` component renders my GitHub repositories as cards using the GitHub API and it calls the `Intesection Observer` using the `IJSRuntime` in order to call the api once the component is in the viewport.

 ## MarkdownCompiler
 The `MarkdownCompiler` is the project responsible for compiling the markdown files.
 The project is triggered to run on every build as a Visual Studio post build event.